xuwenyihust/Recommender-Systems/README.md

     * Build a **Database** in **sqlite** to store the item-to-item similarity matrix.

 * Find the K Nearest items
+    * Use a 'regularization' parameter to control the effect of small common user support.
+    * Define a function to find k items nearest to the given item.

 * Predict Ratings
+    *

 * Error Analysis
+    * Pick a number of random users and items we have the ratings in test dataset.
+    * Calculate the **RMSE**.

 ## Comparison
 Compare the different implemntations.